5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 - The 1st byte of the `_PRW` package is either `0x0D` or `0x6D`.
 That's where the name of the fix comes from.
 - The 2nd byte of the `_PRW` package is either `0x03` or `0x04`.
 But macOS expects `0x00` here in order to not wake immediately.

 And that's what this fix does: it changes the 2nd byte to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
-See the ACPI Specs for further details on `_PRW`.
+See the ACPI Specs for further details about `_PRW`.

 Different machines may define `_PRW` in different ways, so the contents and forms of their packets may also be diverse.
 The actual `0D/6D Patch` should be determined on a case-by-case basis by analyzing the `DSDT`.

-### Refined fix
+### Refined Fix
 Previously, a lot of binary name changes were required to fix this issue, which could cause issues with other Operating Systems.
-Since then, the fis has been refined so it requires only 1 binary rename (if at all) while the rest of the fix is handled by simple SSDTs which are easy to edit.
-The `_OSI` "switch" has been implementd as well, so the changes only apply to macOS.
+Since then, the fix has been refined so it requires only 1 binary rename (if at all) while the rest of the fix is handled by simple SSDTs which are easy to edit.
+The `_OSI` switch has been implemented as well, so the changes only apply to macOS.

 ### Devices that may require a `0D/6D Patch`

 - **USB class devices**
   - `ADR` address: `0x001D0000`, part name: `EHC1`.
   - `ADR` address: `0x001A0000`, part name: `EHC2`.
-  - `ADR` Address: `0x00140000`, Part Name: `XHC`, `XHCI`, `XHC1`, etc.
+  - `ADR` Address: `0x00140000`, part Name: `XHC`, `XHCI`, `XHC1`, etc.
   - `ADR` address: `0x00140001`, part name: `XDCI`.
   - `ADR` address: `0x00140003`, part name: `CNVW`.
 - **Ethernet**